Mood Vs Mode: What’s The Difference?

 The difference between mood and mode is that mood describes the general feeling a person is in, while mode refers to an individual’s specific thoughts, feelings, and behaviors.

 Mood can be described as a general feeling of happiness or unhappiness.
 People often have different moods based on their environment and situation.
 For example, when you’re at home and your family is around you, you may feel happy and relaxed.
 If you’re out with friends and you get along well with them, you may feel happy and excited.
-When you’re feeling down about your life or situation, you may feel unhappy and stressed.
+You may feel unhappy and stressed when you’re feeling down about your life or situation.

-Mode, on the other hand, refers to a person’s specific thoughts, feelings, and behaviors.
+Conversely, mode refers to a person’s specific thoughts, feelings, and behaviors.
 For example, if someone is thinking about suicide, that thought would be considered a mode of thinking.
-If someone is feeling happy and calm but they are talking about how much they hate their job, that would also be considered a mode of thinking.
+If someone is feeling happy and calm but talking about how much they hate their job, that would also be considered a mode of thinking.

 Definition of Mode